James6xie/fm-orchestrator/README.rst

 Client-side API
 ===============

-The orchestrator implements a RESTful interface for module build submission and state querying.
+The MBS implements a RESTful interface for module build submission and state querying.
 Not all REST methods are supported.
 See below for details.
 For client tooling which utilizes the API, please refer to `Client tooling`_ section.

 Module build submission
 -----------------------